Millions Behind on Cancer Screenings, Childhood Vaccines Urged to Go to Doctor

 INOVA Health System saw a 55 percent drop in emergency care visits involving children during the height of the pandemic, although things have started to pick up in recent weeks.

-Pediatricians are busy too, including at PM Pediatrics.
+Pediatricians are busy too.
 It’s a pace that will continue throughout the summer as new guidance from the CDC shows kids no longer need to wait two weeks in-between getting the COVID shot and other childhood vaccines.

 "Now that we're seeing the light at the end of the tunnel and people have gotten vaccinated and our environments have gotten safer, we've got to get patients back to regular cancer screening to bend that curve back in the right direction," Dr. Deeken said.